 Tamis is a wonderful voice teacher!
 Her group classes are small, relaxed and a lot of fun, even for those intimidated by the thought of performing in front of others.
 Very few of us are likely to become professional vocalists (or even Karaoke Sensations), but simply learning some technique and getting comfortable in our skins while singing is still a big deal, right?
 Tamis is very kind (and hysterically funny at times), and the atmosphere she creates is friendly, supportive and playful-- a safe place to learn and explore singing and, hopefully, to finally find our "real" voice.

-I graduated with an AA degree in music/vocal in 1991 from Mendocino College, where I also tutored beginning piano and music theory students.
-In 1992 I began studying at Santa Rosa Junior College: songwriting, contemporary composition in Jazz, Rock and Pop, video production, multimedia and theatre arts.
+But as far as my education history: I graduated with an AA degree in music/vocal in 1991 from Mendocino College, where I also tutored beginning piano and music theory students.
+In 1992, I began studying at Santa Rosa Junior College: songwriting, contemporary composition in Jazz, Rock and Pop, video production, multimedia and theatre arts.
 I spent 13 years being part of the teaching team for an adult education singing class at SRJC.
 I also taught songwriting at a middle school in Rohnert Park, and Musical Theatre in Santa Rosa.

 In 2016, I completed an intensive training course on vocal exercise design (based on vocal anatomy) at one of the largest music schools in Manhattan: New York Vocal Coaching.
-Also, I was the first US teacher to attend an Advanced Voice Teacher Training Retreat from The Vocal Process in the UK in 2019.
-I am currently attending the Boston Berklee School of Music's On-line Certification program.
+Also, I was the first US teacher to attend an Advanced Voice Teacher Training Retreat from The Vocal Process in the UK in 2019 and Boston's Berklee College of Music's On-line Certification program in songwriting.